lucylow/En_francais_si_vous_plait-/README.md

   * "On the **WMT 2014 English-to-French translation task** (a widely used metric for judging the accuracy of machine translation), attention model establishes a BLEU score of 41.8 after training for 3.5 days on eight GPUs, a small fraction of the training costs of the best models from the literature"

      ![alt text](https://github.com/lucylow/En_francais_si_vous_plait-/blob/master/screenshots/Transformer%20BLEU%20scores%20Training%20Cost.png)

      *Image.
 Transformer model high in BLEU scale and low on training costs*

 * Gating to control flow of hidden-units

-* Self attention Layers - where all the keys, value, sand queries come from the same input

 * **Multi-Hop Attention Functionality**
+  * Self attention layers - where all the keys, values, and queries come from the same input
   * CNN encoder creates a vector for each word to be translated, and CNN decoder translates words while PyTorch computations are being simultaneously made
   * **Network has two decoder layers and attention is paid to each layer.** Refer to image below.